INDUSTRIAL

 on many of the small independent contract terminals operating in New

 York City.
 One would only need to calculate the total cost of replacing all eleven of Brooklyn Eastern District Terminal's steam locomotives (those in use in 1925 and all at the same time) with electric locomotives plus having to string trolley wire or catenary to power those electric locomotives.
 Quite simply, here is where "sticker shock" sets in.
 The Long Island Rail Road estimated it was going to cost between 25 and 40 million dollars for them to comply with the Kaufman Law.
-This figure translates to 306 to 490 million in 2009 dollars.
-Almost half a billion dollars!
+This figure translates to 472 to 756 million in 2009 dollars.
+Almost half a billion to three quarters of a billion dollars!
 But the true loser however, is really the small one or two locomotive terminal like Degnon Terminal, which would most likely just "fold up" rather than attempting to electrify.

 |